Bekci/itucsdb1617/docs/user/index.rst

     :height: 400px
     :align: center

-    *The login page for Knitter*
+    *The login page of Knitter*

 After the user logs in, he/she can see variety of choices from his/her profile page.
+All of the Knitter's functionalities are just one click away now !

 .. figure:: /images/profile_page.png
     :alt: login page